moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### 1. The role of wild birds, part I

-This outbreak has resulted in high rates of infection in non-canonical wild bird species, as well as non-human mammal infections.
+This outbreak has resulted in high rates of infection in non-canonical wild bird species, like raptors, cranes, and songbirds, as well as non-human mammal infections.

 Here, when we look at sequences as coming from wild or domestic (birds), mammals, or backyard birds, we see a high involvement of wild birds, as well infections of non-human mammals throughout North America.

 Backyard birds are designated as smaller-scale non-commercial domestic poultry (primarily chickens, yellow).
-Backyard bird infections are represented throughout the phylogeny which suggests their potential role as an intermediary facilitating infection beween wild and domestic birds *(Click on the dropdown arrow to open the 'Domestic Status' legend, and hover over the key for Backyard Birds to see more clearly)*.
+Backyard bird and commercial poultry infections are represented throughout the phylogeny, suggesting multiple independent transmission events between wild and domestic birds.
+In studies of domestic birds in Asia, outdoor poultry rearing has been linked to incursions of HPAI into domestic flocks, suggesting a plausible link between wild and domestic bird populations. *(Click on the dropdown arrow to open the 'Domestic Status' legend, and hover over the key for Backyard Birds to see more clearly)*.

-*An important caveat to this analysis is sampling biases and limitations.
-Information on backyard bird status is only available from the initial outbreak period in spring 2022, therefore their role in ongoing transmission and maintenance is presently unknown.
-Additionally, wildbirds are undersampled and difficult to sample, making this outbreak especially difficult to understand and analyze entirely.*
+*An important caveat to this analysis is that phylodynamic modeling is heavily impacted by the number and types of sequences that are available.
+Not all infections are equally likely to be sampled and sequenced, and it is challenging to capture all infections in wild or commercial birds.
+Wild birds are particularly undersampled and hard to sample, making this outbreak especially difficult to understand and analyze entirely.
+Additionally, information on whether domestic birds sequences represent infections in commercial poultry vs. backyard birds is only available from the initial outbreak period in spring 2022, limiting our ability to assess their role in transmission throughout the outbreak period.*

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=species_group&d=tree&p=full&r=region)